program--/plannr/README.md

 # <img src="man/figures/logo.png" alt="R Planner Parser" width=66% />

-**plannr** is an in-development package used for parsing Microsoft Planner data into R via exported Excel spreadsheets to create beautiful **ggplot** graphs.
+**plannr** is an in-development package used for parsing Microsoft Planner data into R via exported Excel spreadsheets to easily create beautiful **ggplot** visuals.

 Usage of plannr is fairly simple: